ETS-Android4/CarService/README.md

-# Car Service Android Application [Graduation Project May 2020]
+# Car Service Android Application [Graduation Project]

 The app brings the customer all the service introduced by a “Car service shop”